nitzanlab/AnnoTransfer/README.md

 export CACHE_DIR="$PROJECT_DIR/cache"
 WORKDIR="$PROJECT_DIR"
 ```
-It will conveniently be used by all .sh scripts to determine the location of your installations in a single place.

 Replace `<annoTransfer_installation>` with the **full path** to the location you cloned the library to (click `I` to enter edit mode, `esc` to quit mode).
 Other paths can remain as they are if you're not making additional changes
-(Type `:wq` to save the file and exit).
+(type `:wq` to save the file and exit).

 Now run `source ~/.config/annoTransfer.conf` to apply the variables to your enviornment.
-Use that command whenever you wish to access them (scripts in the library ue them by default).
+Run that command on every session you wish to acess these variables. (scripts in the library use them by default).
 ### 3.Install virtual environment
 Run `$PROJECT_DIR/Scripts/build_venv.sh`.
 ### 4.Run